ktorio/ktor-documentation/topics/server-oidc-resource-server.md

 Each provider logs under `io.ktor.server.auth.oidc.OidcProvider[<name>]`, so you can raise the level for a single provider without the noise from the rest.

+Log messages identify the failed validation check, for example:
-Messages name the specific check that failed, for example `JWT algorithm HS256 is not accepted` or `JWT kid abc123 does not match any JWK`.
+`JWT algorithm HS256 is not accepted` or `JWT kid abc123 does not match any JWK`.

-### Customize the 401 {id="errors-custom"}
+### Customize the 401 response {id="errors-custom"}

-There is no failure handler inside `bearer { }`.
-Set one on the route instead:
+The `bearer {}` configuration does not provide an authentication failure handler.
+To customize the response, set the `onUnauthorized` handler on the protected route:

 ```kotlin
 routing {